awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

    1. Choose **Create a NAT Gateway**\.

 1. The initial status of the NAT gateway is `Pending`\.
 After the status changes to `Available`, the NAT gateway is ready for you to use\.
-Add a route to the NAT gateway to the route tables for the private subnets and add routes to the route table for the NAT gateway\.
+Be sure to update your route tables as needed\.
+For examples, see [NAT gateway use cases](nat-gateway-scenarios.md)\.

    If the status of the NAT gateway changes to `Failed`, there was an error during creation\.
 For more information, see [NAT gateway creation fails](nat-gateway-troubleshooting.md#nat-gateway-troubleshooting-failed)\.